pudly/schmopera-hugo/content/articles/die-fledermaus-adaptation-delivers-effervescent-performance.md

 date = "2018-09-30T09:50:00-04:00"
 lastmod = "2018-09-30T20:25:00-04:00"
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1538315315210/sqSCHULTZ_Orlofsky.jpg.jpg"
-publishDate = "2018-09-30T09:51:00-04:00"
-short_description = "The standout performer of the evening, however, was soprano Laura Brandt as Eisenstein&#039;s wife, Rose.
+primary_image_credit = "Meaghan Schultz as Orlofsky in Cowtown Opera Company's 2018 production of The Bat." publishDate = "2018-09-30T09:51:00-04:00" short_description = "The standout performer of the evening, however, was soprano Laura Brandt as Eisenstein&#039;s wife, Rose.
 Brandt&#039;s spinning, confident voice pervaded this production from beginning to end with richness and depth.
 And in the tradition of a true leading lady, Brandt&#039;s chemistry with each of her castmates - from her husband to her ex-lover to her maid and beyond - is naturally seamless with each interaction.
 Hers was truly a tour-de-force performance." slug = "die-fledermaus-adaptation-delivers-effervescent-performance"